• Skip to primary navigation

 Filter by Most Recent

-If there are a number of commits happening in a repository then when you execute the command git log the huge list will appear.
-So to remove the complexity of this type of behavior we can fewer the commit list.
-To Display less number of commits you can use the below command:
+If a number of commits are happening in a repository, then when you execute the command git log, the huge list will appear.
+So, to remove the complexity of this type of behavior, we can lower the commit list.
+To Display a number of commits, you can use the below command:

 Git log -n 2 (Display last 2 commits)